 There are four generations of workers in an office today – the baby boomers, the Gen X, the Millennials and the Gen Z. These terms are social generations of the western world, now, being used globally.

 For the unversed, baby boomers are those born between 1946 and 1964.
 Gen X are those born between 1965 and 1981, Millennials are those born between 1981 and 1996, lastly, Gen Z are those born between 1997 and 2012.
-Those born after 2012 are Gen Alpha.
+Those born after 2012 are Gen Alpha and are yet to enter the job market.

 The Gen Alpha will start entering the workforce around 2033 onwards.
 The Gen Alpha might pose challenges at workforce which we can’t even imagine now.